JGarza4903/Kickstarter-Analysis/Kickstarter Challenge/Written_Report_Template.md

 ## Analysis and Challenges

 To begin analyzing, I populated new data that would give me the _Year_ on which the campaigns started.
-With that data, I created a pivot table that would show me the **Outcomes**   _Succeeded, Failed, or Canceled_ and use that data to create a line chart
+With that data, I created a pivot table that would show me the  the **Outcomes** and Months of the year to visualize what points throughout the year that had excessive spikes in fundraising as well as months that didn't fare as well.

 ### Analysis of Outcomes Based on Launch Date

+Looking at the data represented in the Line chart below, we can determine that most Theatre play fundraisers began their campaign near the beginning of summer months.
+Those that did have a higher rate of **Success** where as campaigns that start near the end of summer in months like November and December have a lower rate of Success.
+In comparison, although the data shows a spike in successful campaign during those months, we can also see there is a higher rate of **Failed** campaigns as well.

 ### Analysis of Outcomes Based on Goals